Sarania/BlissfulAI/README.md

 ### Beginners:

 When you first run the program, make sure to check out the Settings dialog and set up your backend, quantization, and other settings.
 Quantization is necessary for loading large models, explaining it is beyond the scope of this project.
 Suffice it to say, quantization sacrifices a little bit of quality for a lot less memory usage.
 If you are running out of VRAM, try using quantization.
 Next, you will need to create a new personality to interact with.
 Give it a name and adjust the settings to your liking.
 If you're unsure, leave the settings at default except for "Name" and the system messages section.
 This system messages define the character.
 [Example of some system messages and their effect.](/resources/baiexample.png) You can have as many system messages as you like, but too many tends to dillute their effect.
 I try to keep it around 8 or less.
 If you wish to know further information about the various parameters you can adjust, the internet is a good place to start but experimentation is best!

+### Avatars:

+Basic avatar support has been added!
+Place a square aspect ratio image named "default.png" into the personality's folder and it will be displayed when the personality is loaded.
+Hint: You could create this image with Stable Diffusion or another AI image generator!
+Many websites offer the ability to do so for free if you don't want to fuss with doing it locally.

 ## Templates: